DARIAH-TDA/DARIAH-TDA.github.io/_posts/2015-11-06-Participation.markdown

 ## Talk Abstracts

-* Allen Riddell and Karina van Dalen-Oskam [Reader roles and the literary field: analyzing the results of a large survey](../assets/cfp/Abstract_Dublin_Allen_Karina.pdf)
+* Allen Riddell and Karina van Dalen-Oskam [Reader roles and the literary field: analyzing the results of a large survey]({{ site.baseurl}}assets/cfp/Abstract_Dublin_Allen_Karina.pdf)
 * Gary Munnelly​, Alexander O’Connor​, Jennifer Edmond​, and Séamus Lawless [Finding Meaning in the Chaos.
 Establishing Corpus Size Limits for Unsupervised Semantic Linking](../assets/cfp/DARIAHSubmission.pdf)
-* Carsten Schnober and Iryna Gurevych [Extrinsic Evaluation of Topic Models on Unknown Corpora](../assets/cfp/evaluating_tms.pdf)
+* Carsten Schnober and Iryna Gurevych [Extrinsic Evaluation of Topic Models on Unknown Corpora]({{ site.baseurl}}assets/cfp/evaluating_tms.pdf)
-* Maciej Maryl, Maciej Piasecki, and Ksenia Młynarczyk [Text Clustering Methods in Literary Analysis of Weblog Genres](../assets/cfp/Maryl_Piasecki_Mlynarczyk_Blogs_TDA.pdf)
+* Maciej Maryl, Maciej Piasecki, and Ksenia Młynarczyk [Text Clustering Methods in Literary Analysis of Weblog Genres]({{ site.baseurl}}assets/cfp/Maryl_Piasecki_Mlynarczyk_Blogs_TDA.pdf)
-* Gregory Grefenstette and Lawrence Muchemi [Extracting Hierarchical Topic Models from the Web for Improving Digital Archive Access](../assets/cfp/TopicModelExperience.pdf)
+* Gregory Grefenstette and Lawrence Muchemi [Extracting Hierarchical Topic Models from the Web for Improving Digital Archive Access]({{ site.baseurl}}assets/cfp/TopicModelExperience.pdf)
-* Maciej Eder, Maciej Piasecki, and Tomasz Walkowiak [WebSty – an Open Stylometric System based on Multilevel Text Analysis](../assets/cfp/WebSty-TDA15.pdf)
+* Maciej Eder, Maciej Piasecki, and Tomasz Walkowiak [WebSty – an Open Stylometric System based on Multilevel Text Analysis]({{ site.baseurl}}assets/cfp/WebSty-TDA15.pdf)

 ## Keynote

-### Dr. Sharon O&apos;Brien, ADAPT, SALIS, DCU
+### Machine Translation and Cognition: Perception, Productivity and the Professional

+Recent advances in data driven machine translation have resulted in considerable levels of deployment in commercial translation scenarios, with reasonable success for some language pairs and domains.
+Consequently, professional translators find themselves engaged with a new paradigm, which is at least as disruptive as the translation memory revolution that took place in the 1990s.
+An uneasy symbiosis has emerged between the professional translator and the machine, with organisational and technological aspects potentially playing a significant role in the acceptance or rejection of the technology.
+While professional translators struggle with the new paradigm, consumers of content find themselves in a position where they can translate at the click of a button, at least for gisting purposes.
+The growth of machine translation has, therefore, impacted many.
+This talk will focus on machine translation from a cognitive ergonomic viewpoint moving through the stages of MT evaluation, to post- editing and its support technologies, to usability assessment for end users.

+### Speaker Bio

+Sharon O'Brien is a senior lecturer in translation and language technology in the School of Applied Language and Intercultural Studies, Dublin City University.
+Her research to date has focused on the interaction between translators and technology (including Translation Memory and Machine Translation), cognitive aspects of translation, research methods, including eye tracking and keyboard logging, localisation and content authoring.
+She is Director of the Centre for Translation and Textual Studies (www.ctts.dcu.ie) and a funded investigator in the cross-institutional research centre Adapt (www.cngl.ie).
+She previously worked as a language technology specialist in the localisation industry.